-minister of religion - a policeman - a bank official - are a given the right to enter a city under/Section 10(1)(d) permit, their wives would have no right to accompany them, nor would their children, although they might, under certain circumstances, be permitted to do so, but the children over ex-employee of (mine) He was working under a Section 10(1)(d) permit.
+Under this Section, if, for instance, a teacher - a minister of religion - a police-man - a bank official - are given the right to enter a city under a Section 10(1)(d)

+Permit, their wives, under certain circumstances, would have no right to accompany them, nor would their children, although they might be permitted to do so, but the children over the age of 18 certainly would not be able to do so.
+Often so much depends on the interpretation of the law by the particular official, whether Government of Municipal, who is dealing with the particular case.

+Recent Case: A case which recently came to my notice was of an extemployee of mine.
+He was working under a Section 10(1)(d) Permit.
 His wife and children had previously stayed with his Mother in the White River location.
 His Mother died and the Superintendent in White River told her to move and join her husband.
 She came to Johannesburg and was told she could not stay here because she had not been in Johannesburg before a certain date.
 White River would not have her back.
 What was she to do?